isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-clothes/index.md

 ###  2. Liquid laundry detergent

 Liquid laundry detergent can either be commercially acquired or homemade.
-The liquid such as [Absolutely Clean Laundry](https://www.amazon. com/dp/B07K62ZWJD/? tag=p-policy-20) is manufactured specially to clean both dried and wet paint.
+The liquid such as [Absolutely Clean Laundry](https://www.amazon.com/dp/B07K62ZWJD/?tag=p-policy-20)is manufactured specially to clean both dried and wet paint.
 The laundry liquid usually acts on contact and breaks the paint molecules into a washable fluid.
 You can either wash directly with the liquid detergent or spray over the paint-stained area before cleaning.

-Usually, a particular [laundry liquid](https://www.amazon. com/dp/B06XHRRYXL/? tag=p-policy-20) is manufactured for a given type of paint; therefore, it would help if you stick to the manufacturers instruction. **Items Required** - Laundry liquid-like Clean Laundry from amazon - 3 liters of warm, clean water in a bucket - Hand gloves **Procedure to follow** - Add laundry detergent in warm water in a bucket and stir uniformly.
+Usually, a particular [laundry liquid](https://www.amazon.com/dp/B06XHRRYXL/?tag=p-policy-20)is manufactured for a given type of paint; therefore, it would help if you stick to the manufacturers instruction. **Items Required** - Laundry liquid-like Clean Laundry from amazon - 3 liters of warm, clean water in a bucket - Hand gloves **Procedure to follow** - Add laundry detergent in warm water in a bucket and stir uniformly.

 - Soak the stained clothe entirely and leave it for 5 minutes - Wash the clothe gently - Rinse with clean water NB: Laundry detergent is best used for both commercial paint removal and spot paint cleaning.
 Excess laundry detergent may bleach the fabric. > See Also: > Nail Polish Remover Removes Paint?

 ###  [3.
 Blot with Turpentine](https://www.amazon.com/dp/B07DL5GFKW/?tag=p-policy-20)

 Turpentine acts instantly on the application and breaks both wet and dried paint without affecting clothe fabric.
 The solvent is self-activating and penetrates deeper and thus works incredibly for multiple layer clothing during paint removal.
-However, [turpentine](https://www.amazon. com/dp/B000HFCH1S/? tag=p-policy-20) irritates nasal cavity and skin upon contact you should wear a respirator and hand gloves during paint removal.
+However, [turpentine](https://www.amazon.com/dp/B000HFCH1S/?tag=p-policy-20)irritates nasal cavity and skin upon contact you should wear a respirator and hand gloves during paint removal.

 **Items Required** - 1 liter of turpentine - Soapy detergent - 4 liters of warm water in a bucket - A clean piece of cloth - Scraper **Procedure to follow** - Spray turpentine over the paint-stained clothes - including byswing set stain. - Leave it for 3 to 6 minute to cure - Using a scraper, scrape off the dried paint- where appropriate.